Updated: Jul 26, 2021

 and his stool looks like currant jelly.

 Figure 1.
-Left image: Target sign due to intussusception.
+Left image: Target sign on ultrasound due to intussusception.

 Right image: Spot view from water soluble contrast enema showing the filling defect in the transverse colon due to ileo-colic intussusception.